Top Banking Regulations & Security Compliance Requirements

 Like GDPR and other data protection laws, the PDPA includes stiff penalties for non-compliance.
 This includes fines of up to THB 5 million for administrative non-compliance, imprisonment up to one year and/or fines up to THB 1 million), and punitive damages up to twice the amount of the actual damages.
 Furthermore, Thailand now allows data subjects to file class action lawsuits, which means civil damages under the PDPA can be multiplied.
 The company’s director may also be subject to penalties.

 Bank Regulations and Opportunity

-2020 marks a period of great regulatory change around the world.
-For that reason, it is imperative to stay abreast of the current regulatory changes, as well as new proposals being discussed in the jurisdictions in which you operate.
+2021 marks a period of great regulatory change around the world for community banks, national banks, bank holding companies, credit unions, and the financial system.
+For that reason, it is imperative to stay up to date on the current regulatory changes and banking lawsa, as well as new proposals being discussed in the jurisdictions in which you operate.
 They may have a crucial impact on your digital transformation initiatives.